mironable/dog-breed-classification/README.md

 ## Get started

-Download the dog dataset
+Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+Unzip the folder and place it in this project's home directory, at the location `/dog_images`.

-Download the human_dataset
+* Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
+Unzip the folder and place it in the home directory, at location `/lfw`.